DimaSmaha/dishCalorieCounter/plan.md

 - Create save for just created dish (add custom name) - V
 - Create separate page with all saved dishes - V
 - Create edit and delete bnts for each recipe - V
+- Save to cookies the names of the dishes - V
 - Create removeInputBtn separate for each ingredient
-- Create manual dish addition
+- Create manual dish addition (+ Btn, popup)
-- Save to cookies the names of the dishes?
-- Create export tool?
+- Create export tool? (import, export body).
+For import add checkbox do we need to save current data